How to Enable OneDrive Sync on Metered Networks in Windows 11

-This guide explains how to manage OneDrive sync sync settings over a metered network in Windows 11.
+This guide shows you how to manage OneDrive sync sync settings when using a metered network in Windows 11.

 Why change these settings?